Working for PNC Bank as a Digital Experience Design Intern focusing on Customer Experience Design, User Research, and Product Strategy.

 The segmented communication channels through which the customer is being reached, which include phone calls, physical letters, and email, lacked the consistency that the process would need in a fully digital future-state.
 These different channels were being used interchangeably over the onboarding process, so the user wouldn’t necessarily know which channel future correspondence from PNC would be coming from.

-03 - Users felt that the inconsistency of the timing diminished the value of the correspondence, regardless of the value of the content.
+03 - Users felt that the inconsistency of the timing diminished the value of the correspondence.

 The current-state process was also inconsistent with the timing of its outreach.
 There wasn’t a planned distribution timeline or schedule facilitating evenly-spaced correspondence.
 Without a distribution timeline, users could be contacted two or three times a week, and then go another two weeks without anything.

 04 - Unable to indicate contact preferences, users were forced into outreach timelines.

 During the onboarding process, the customer would receive correspondence from PNC periodically, which included introductory materials and information on PNC products and services.
 This correspondence would come in varying quantities over the course of onboarding, and the user wasn’t easily able to manipulate the frequency of these communications.
 By not offering an opportunity for users to indicate how often they’d like to be contacted, we were overwhelming users who felt that they were being contacted too often, and concerning users who felt that they weren’t being contacted enough.

 05 - Users felt that receiving irrelevant product offers suggested their business wasn’t valued.

 This lack of personalization carried over into other aspects of PNC’s onboarding outreach.
 The contact that users would receive regarding PNC product offerings wasn’t factoring in information on their business needs and goals.
 Often times, contact would be made regarding products that the customer wouldn’t have any need for.

 06 - Users didn’t want to complete multiple Solution Selectors to receive diversified, tailored product recommendations.